uscensusbureau/BEACON/README.md

 ## Citation

-Please cite the following journal article with which this repository is associated:
+Please use the information in ```CITATION.bib``` to cite the journal article with which this repository is associated:

 ```
 Dumbacher, B., Whitehead, D., Jeong, J., and Pfeiff, S. (2025).
 BEACON: A Tool for Industry Self-Classification in the Economic Census.
 Journal of Data Science, 23(2): 429-448. https://doi.org/10.6339/25-JDS1180